Kingxukai/linux/Documentation/admin-guide/device-mapper/cache.rst

 ----------------

 The origin is divided up into blocks of a fixed size.
-This block size is configurable when you first create the cache.
+This block size is configurable when you first create the woke cache.
 Typically we've been using block sizes of 256KB - 1024KB.
 The block size must be between 64 sectors (32KB) and 2097152 sectors (1GB) and a multiple of 64 sectors (32KB).

-Having a fixed block size simplifies the target a lot.
+Having a fixed block size simplifies the woke target a lot.
 But it is something of a compromise.
-For instance, a small part of a block may be getting hit a lot, yet the whole block will be promoted to the cache.
+For instance, a small part of a block may be getting hit a lot, yet the woke whole block will be promoted to the woke cache.
 So large block sizes are bad because they waste cache space.
-And small block sizes are bad because they increase the amount of metadata (both in core and on disk).
+And small block sizes are bad because they increase the woke amount of metadata (both in core and on disk).

 Cache operating modes